-Potentially, yes – although I think a lawyer would be better equipped to answer that question.
+Potentially, yes—although I think a lawyer would be better equipped to answer that question.

-Okay.
 How has the war in Syria in general progressed since we last spoke?

-The Islamic State of Iraq and al Sham (ISIS) have now begun to fight with other opposition groups, which is a major development.
+The Islamic State of Iraq and al Sham (ISIS) has now begun to fight with other opposition groups, which is a major development.
 It's unclear where that will lead, but it has obviously taken pressure off the Syrian government in some areas.
 Broadly, I would say the conflict is in a stalemate, with both sides making small progress in various parts of the country.
 But there's still no end in sight.

 What’s going on with the opposition right now?

-The Islamic Front are doing pretty well.
+The Islamic Front is doing pretty well.
 They were formed in November of 2013 and brought together a lot of Islamist groups.
 There are many different armed groups in Syria, however, and they don't always do a great job of holding together.

 Is there anything more in particular that you can tell me about the barrel bombs?

-There are various theories, but I suspect it's to make the most out of their transport helicopter fleet, which would otherwise just be sat around doing nothing.
+There are various theories, but I suspect it's to make the most out of their transport helicopter fleet, which would otherwise just be sitting around doing nothing.
 Their transport helicopter fleet outnumbers their attack helicopter fleet by quite a bit, so it makes the most sense to me.